 Here’s how to check if you received a red light camera ticket:

 The notice you’ll get from the court should contain the date, time, and location of the violation, the court’s contact details, and the driver’s information.
-It also includes photographic evidence and instructions on what to do next, including the date to appear in court.
+You will also receive a photo from the red light camera with snapshots of both the driver’s face and license plate, taken as the vehicle entered the intersection.

 What Is the Red Light Camera Ticket Penalty in California?